sumn2u/learn-javascript/en/single-thread-nature.md

 ---

 # Chapter 23
-# The Single-Threaded Nature of JavaScript
+# Single-Threaded Nature of JavaScript

 JavaScript is a single-threaded programming language, executing code sequentially in one main thread.
 It relies on non-blocking asynchronous patterns to handle tasks efficiently without blocking the main thread, ensuring responsiveness in web applications.
 While simplifying concurrency, it requires effective use of callbacks and event-driven programming.